Polaris000/GSoC_19_Perceval_Implementations/README.md

 ### Contributions (Post - selection)
 My tangible contributions (in the form of pull requests and issues I have created) will be updated here.
 For my pre-community bonding period contributions, please have a look at this file.

+### Proposal
+My proposal for this project can be found [here](https://docs.google.com/document/d/1i5XCEY_28qE1w8Lsj4ZSqkvZQnElU7vq1F0chBtUxwY/edit#).